GreyHak/dsp-drone-clearing/README.md

 The source code for this mod is available for download, review and forking on GitHub [here](https://github.com/GreyHak/dsp-csv-gen) under the BSD 3 clause license.

 ## Change Log
+### v1.2.8
+ - Added config setting to slow the drones down when they're clearing.
 ### v1.2.7
  - Bug fixed with disabling plugin while off a planet in open space.
 ### v1.2.6